doombubbles/bg3-mods/README.md

 **Polearm Master** - Bonus Attack now correctly adds Damage Modifiers

+**Shield Bash** - Now actually works

 ## Class / Subclass Changes

 ### Cleric

 - Blessed Strikes - Divine Strike can now also be applied when you deal damage with a Cantrip
-- Harness Divine Power - Spend Channel Divinity to recharge a Spell Slot (up to half of your highest known Spell Slot level rounded up)
+- ~~Harness Divine Power - Spend Channel Divinity to recharge a Spell Slot (up to half of your highest known Spell Slot level rounded up)~~

 #### War Domain